top of page

 George was 6 months (28 July 2022).

-I would try and find a few new signs each day and incorporate those into the home although it was just between George and I.
+I would try and find a few new signs each day and incorporate those into the home, although it was just between George and I.

-i was worried about how we were going to raise George and if we were even equipped enough to do so.
+I was worried about how we were going to raise George and if we were even equipped enough to do so.

 I recorded everything as I wanted to see progress and have a form of evidence to back my decisions.
-This is Georges true first sign.
+This is George’s true first sign.

-By 11 months George had 6 signs.
+By 11 months, George had 6 signs.

-My first example there’s no video for but I was tired and, on the lounge, while my husband was looking after George and George came up to me.
+My first example there’s no video for, but I was tired and on the lounge while my husband was looking after George, and George came up to me.

 I signed that I was cold.

-Face expression showed I wanted to fix my problem and wasn’t feeling comfortable.
+My facial expression showed I wanted to fix my problem and wasn’t feeling comfortable.

-He grabbed the red blanket and gave to me.
+He grabbed the red blanket and gave it to me.
 It was on the other end of the lounge.
 My lounge is modular.

 Amazing.

-Voice was off for all of this as it’s becoming hard to do both at the same time especially when it’s not just hand signs I’m using.
+Voice was off for all of this, as it’s becoming hard to do both at the same time, especially when it’s not just hand signs I’m using.

-I think a big misconception is that Auslan is just hand shapes/signs and movement of the hands but my gosh how wrong that is.
+I think a big misconception is that Auslan is just hand shapes, signs, and movement of the hands, but my gosh, how wrong that is.
 I would call Auslan a complex and full language.

 Anyone who has learnt a second language as an adult knows how difficult it is.